 Geothermal Energy from the Earth’s Core

-Geothermal Energy – Heating from the Earth’s Core
+Geothermal Energy – Heating from the Earths Inner Core

 Geothermal Energy is another type of renewable energy resource that makes use of the large amounts of energy stored as heat in the water deep below the Earth’s surface.
 The most prominent and visual example of this coming from “Geysers” and “Hot Springs” ejecting large columns of very hot water, steam and gases high up into the air.
 In fact the word “Geothermal” comes from combining together the two Greek words of Geo, meaning “Earth”, and Therme, meaning “heat”, with the resulting word “Geothermal” actually meaning “heat generated from the Earth”, then the expression “Geothermal Energy” literally means “heat energy generated from the Earth”.

-So how does “geothermal energy” work?.
-At the Earth’s core, some 4000 miles below the surface, temperatures can reach over 9000 degrees Fahrenheit, which is pretty hot.
+So how does “geothermal energy” work?
+Down at the Earth’s core, some 4000 miles below its surface, temperatures can reach well over 9000 degrees Fahrenheit, which is pretty hot.
 This incredible amount of heat originated four billion years ago in a fiery combustion of dust and gas as the Earth was first being created.

 Many scientists believe that radioactive decay of the inner core keeps the heat regenerating and flowing outward from this inner core to the mantle of harder rock which surrounds it.
 When the temperature and pressure is high enough, some of this mantle rock melts.
 Then, because the melted rock or magma is less dense than the surrounding rock, it rises and moves slowly up towards the Earth’s crust.